The following is a detailed explanation of the vote and seat projection methodology used for provincial and federal elections.

 The vote projection model averages all publicly available opinion polls that meet CBC standards.
 Polls are weighted by their age and sample size, as well as by the track record and past performance of the polling firm.

 The weight of a poll is reduced by 35 per cent with each passing day once a campaign has officially begun.
-The date of the poll is determined by the last day the poll was in the field.
+The date of the poll is determined by the last day the poll was in the field, unless the poll was conducted over a period of one week during an election campaign or two weeks outside of a campaign, in which case the date of the poll is considered to be the final field date minus seven days (or 14 days outside of a campaign).

 The sample size weighting is determined by the margin of error that applies to the poll, assuming a completely random sampling of the population.